sayan126/ProgrammingAssignment2/CodeBook.md

 The cachematrix.R file accepts a matrix as input.
 It then computes and returns the inverse of this input matrix.
 The code in this script file assumes that the input matrix is invertible.

-The cached memory feature is used here, to avoid calculating data that may have been already calculated previous.
-Also, the ``solve()`` function in R is used here, to invert the input matrix.
+The cached memory feature is used here, to avoid calculating data that may have been already calculated previously.
+Also, the R built-in function ``solve()`` is used here, to invert the input matrix.

 There are two functions in this file: `makeCacheMatrix()` and `cacheSolve()`.

 All functions and variables used in this code have been described as under.

 ### **Variables**